 My vantage point did not allow much inspection of the dwelling, so any explanation of its chronology is just conjecture – but I would hazard it was built in at least two phases, and that the two-story section preceded the 1.5-story Cumberland house portion (the one with the two front doors).
 A breezeway between the two, with an exterior stair leading to the upper story of the front-gable portion of the house, bolsters this conclusion.

-Like most of his neighbors, Abel was a farmer, and his sons worked alongside him.
+Although it turns out that there were two Abel Gabbards, born the same year in Jackson County – I would venture to say that they shared some similarities.
+Like most residents of Jackson County at the time, Abel was a farmer, and his sons worked alongside him.
 They wouldn’t have been indoors all that much, except for meals and at night.
-Even so, 11 people in a house that appears to have only had at most eight rooms (and not overly large rooms) – no wonder there are porches everywhere!
+Even so, with the large families common at that time, a house that appears to have only had at most eight rooms (and not overly large rooms) may have seemed crowded – no wonder there are porches everywhere!
 No matter the room dimensions, or stages of construction, Abel Gabbard left behind a traffic-stopping house, and a story I wish knew.

 *Robert M. Rennick.
 Kentucky Place Names.
 (Lexington: The University Press of Kentucky, 1984), 264.

 ** A descendant of Abel B. and Almeda contacted me and shared that her great-grandparents did not live in this house, but were instead south of Sandgap in Jackson County.
 Now to find the other Abel Gabbard who did live in this house!